ColumbiaDVMM/ColumbiaImageSearch/README.md

 You should (copy and) edit this file to match your target settings.
 These settings are roughly divided into:

-- HBase settings
+- HBase settings: you should provide the host, and a table name for storing infos about the images, and updates (batch of images to be processed)
-- Kafka settings
+- Kafka settings: for the security keys, the path are relative to the root of this repository and should be in a folder in it.
-- Input settings
+- Input settings: folder containing the images or Kafka topic containing the ads.
-- Extraction settings
+- Extraction settings: wether to perform face or image processing.
-- Search settings
+- Search settings: parameters of the indexing and API.

 BEWARE: Note that the Kafka topics you define have to be created manually in your Kafka manager before starting any processing.

 ### Generate configuration files